fals/fals.github.io/_posts/2018-09-19-cqrs-clean-architecture.md

 In most scenarios business domains are complex, and they grow even more in complexity over time.
 Implementing simple queries using the same model became harder and using the same entities to perform them not suitable.

 To address this problem a good alternative is CQRS pattern.
-CRQS is an acronym for Command and Query Responsibility Segregation.
+CQRS is an acronym for Command and Query Responsibility Segregation.
 As mentioned we have a well defined segregation between the model you write from the one you read.

 ![](https://raw.githubusercontent.com/fals/cqrs-clean-eventual-consistency/master/docs/cqrs_layer_diagram.png)